TXC/wc-fontawesome/README.md

 #### Examples

-Look at the provided [example](example/index.html): clone repository, install dependencies and run npm `start` script or check the [live example](https://codesandbox.io/s/wc-fontawesome-example-s4lqs?file=/src/index.js).
+Look at the provided [example](example/index.html): clone repository, install dependencies and run npm `start` script.

 #### With shadow Dom

 Font Awesome is implemented using global styles which do not work in web components that renders in shadow Dom.

-To use `wc-fontawesome` along side shadow Dom is necessary to add the Font Awesome css in the component.
+To use `wc-fontawesome-5` alongside shadow Dom is necessary to add the Font Awesome css in the component.
 See example below or check how can be done using LitElement [styling system](example/fa-icon-examples.js#L205).

 ```js